 Healthcare law is a rapidly evolving, complex field.
-Archer approaches its practice in this area by applying such a multidisciplinary approach, joining the expertise of health care lawyers from the firm’s litigation, corporate/tax, labor and real estate departments whose practice has a special emphasis on health care issues.
+Archer approaches its practice in this area by applying such a multidisciplinary approach, joining the expertise of health care lawyers from the firm’s litigation, business counseling/tax, labor and real estate departments whose practice has a special emphasis on health care issues.
 Our health care practice provides team oriented services to fit the needs of corporations (both for profit and nonprofit) and for individuals.
 Archer’s healthcare lawyers represent clients from all segments of the health care industry, from serving as physician attorneys, to representing hospitals, nursing homes, assisted living residences and other retirement communities, medical staffs, home care and nursing providers, adult medical day care centers, ambulatory care and federally qualified health centers, rehabilitation centers and facilities for the developmentally disabled, as well as providers of other ancillary health care services.

 SERVICES PROVIDED TO THIS DIVERSE GROUP OF CLIENTS IN THE CONTEXT OF HEALTH CARE RELATED CONCERNS ARE SIMILARLY EXPANSIVE AND BROAD-BASED:

 Administrative healthcare law – licensing (including certificates of need); representation before professional boards (licensing, compliance and disciplinary issues); representation before regulatory agencies and accrediting bodies (hearings and other compliance proceedings).

 White collar criminal issues – We serve as health care fraud lawyers in defense of cases including representation of corporations and individuals in state and federal grand jury investigations, representation in HHS/OIG investigations and corporate internal investigation, including whistleblower allegations.